micheleberardi/ads-exchange-squawk/README.md

     driver.quit()
  ```

-this is the tweeter part
+this is the twitter part
 ```
 pip install tweepy